John has self-certified that Hipcamp’s COVID-19 Safety Standards have been implemented at this listing. See what’s being done here

-- Rv Campers and campers with trailers have a 2 nights minimum.
-Tent campers are restricted to a 2 week max stay, in order to help reflect that this is a Family orientated vacation destination style campground.
+-Rv Campers and campers with trailers, we have a 2 nights minimum length of stay required.
+Tent campers are restricted to a 2 week max stay, in order to help reflect that this is a Family orientated vacation style campground.
 There is a 3 night minimum on holiday weekends and event weekends, Which includes Bristols race weeks, Damascus’s Trail days in may, And the Annual Fiddlers convention held right here in In Laurel Bloomery.
-Call for more information If you are have trouble using the book now reservation button Or have any questions as We may decide to take shorter reservations Based upon availability.
+Call for more information If you are have trouble making a reservation Or have any questions as We may decide to take shorter reservations Based upon last minute availability.

-- Fish trails campground is Thrilled to be offering several more camping options for the 2020 season, we are now offering hike-in sites with gear delivery option or you can even bring your own ATV or side-by-side for $25.
+- Fish trails campground is Thrilled to be offering several more camping options for the 2020 season, we are now offering a few hike-in sites with gear delivery option or you can even bring your own ATV or side-by-side for $25.
 These sites are remote Leave No Trace pack in pack out style Tent camping sites, which are located about a 1/2 mile hike/utv style trail that rises up approximately 500’ feet in elevation Into total peace and solitude situated above the main campground which consists of 32 acres of Pristine mountain land backing to the Cherokee National Forest.
-Read more about this option below.
+Read more about this option below As there are no toilets up there yet.

 We currently have 3 sites that have electric and potable water directly at them!
 But There’s a place to fill up with clean potable spring water when you pull in with your RV.
 We also offer a Fully furnished 5th wheel for rent on a weekly/monthly basis , and Then we have 10 other of the most amazing primitive Rv and tent camping sites !